Rule Number 1: Procedures

 (b) Set forth a reasonable time and place for the taking of testimony and production of the materials; and

 (c) Notify the person who has been subpoenaed that if the testimony is not given or designated materials are not produced, the board will apply to the superior court for an appropriate order or other remedy.
 The subpoena may be personally delivered or sent by certified mail, return receipt requested.

 (8) No party shall have the right to issue subpoenas; or to demand interrogatories, depositions, or other forms of discovery, without prior approval by the board.

 (9) The board may conduct all or part of the hearing by telephone, television, or other electronic means, if each participant in the hearing has an opportunity to participate in, to hear, and, if technically feasible, to see the entire proceeding while it is taking place.

 (10) The time limits stated in RCW 34.05.419 shall not apply to board complaint proceedings.

 (11) Service of notices, filings, pleadings and other papers shall be made personally or by first-class, registered, or certified mail; by electronic telefacsimile transmission and same-day mailing of copies; or by commercial parcel delivery company.
 Service by mail shall be regarded as completed upon deposit in the United States mail properly stamped and addressed.
 Service by electronic telefacsimile transmission shall be regarded as completed upon production by the telefacsimile device of confirmation of transmission.
 Service by commercial parcel delivery shall be regarded as completed upon delivery to the parcel delivery company with charges prepaid.

-(1) In any proceeding, the board on its own motion or upon request by a party or their authorized representative, may direct the parties to appear at a specified time and place for a conference to consider:
+(1) In any proceeding, the board on its own motion or upon request by a party or the party’s authorized representative, may direct the parties to appear at a specified time and place for a conference to consider:

 (a) Simplification of issues;